GenosixGD/random-scripts/README.md

 Currently has some useless imports but eh

 ### sticker-scrape.py
-Downloads stickers from some PJSK fan website.
+Downloads stickers (stamps) from some PJSK fan website.
 Only downloads the ones with characters